KevinFlanagan7/Masters-Quiz/README.md

 ## Design

 ### Fonts

 I have used [Google Fonts](https://fonts.google.com/ "Google Fonts") to find a text that best suits the feel of the website.
 For the main text I have chosen [Merienda](https://fonts.google.com/specimen/Merienda?preview.text=Golf%20Classic&query=merienda) as I feel it is has a sharp, simple and easy to read look.

 ### Icons

 I have used icons for my website from the [Font Awesome library](https://fontawesome.com/ "Font Awesome").
-These iclude the icons to give the user the option mute and unmute the quiz sounds.
+These iclude the icons to give the user the option to mute and unmute the quiz sounds.

 ### Colours

 I have used [Coolers](https://coolors.co/ "Coolors") to help in the selection of my colour scheme.
-I used coolers contrast checker to optimize, results for green background can be viewed [here](https://coolors.co/contrast-checker/000000-6e9075 "Adjusted colour"), results for light gray background can be viewed [here](https://coolors.co/contrast-checker/000000-d3d3d3 "Adjusted colour"), results for correct answer background can be viewed here [here](https://coolors.co/contrast-checker/000000-228C22 "Adjusted colour") results for incorrect answer background can be viewed here [here](https://coolors.co/contrast-checker/000000-e10000 "Adjusted colour")
+I used coolers contrast checker to optimize, results for green background can be viewed [here](https://coolors.co/contrast-checker/000000-6e9075 "Adjusted colour"), results for light gray background can be viewed [here](https://coolors.co/contrast-checker/000000-d3d3d3 "Adjusted colour"), results for correct answer background can be viewed [here](https://coolors.co/contrast-checker/000000-228C22 "Adjusted colour"), results for incorrect answer background can be viewed  [here](https://coolors.co/contrast-checker/000000-e10000 "Adjusted colour").

 ![Colour Pallet](/documentation/project-colors.png)